Our Mission

 Our People

-Our team brings extensive experience from Congress, the executive branch, advocacy organizations, startups, tech companies, and other NGOs.
-We’re dedicated to building a solid foundation for AI in America.
+Our team brings extensive experience from Congress, the executive branch, advocacy organizations, startups, tech companies, and NGOs.
+We’re building a solid foundation for AI in America.

 Previously, Austin established and led the DC government affairs operation for NVIDIA, translating NVIDIA’s expertise in artificial intelligence and high performance computing for policymakers.
 Prior to joining NVIDIA, he held a number of public sector and NGO positions, serving as Legislative Director for Chairman Michael McCaul and Executive Director for the Technology Freedom Institute.
 Austin co-founded the Congressional Tech Staff Association, co-led the Congressional Cybersecurity Caucus and the Congressional High Tech Caucus, and is a founding fellow of the Internet Law and Policy Foundry.